Topology Reconstruction of Dynamical Networks via Constrained Lyapunov Equations: Introduction

-The organization of the paper is as follows.
-First, in Section \ref{section preliminaries}, we introduce preliminaries and notation used in this paper.
+The organization of this technical note is as follows.
+First, in Section \ref{section preliminaries}, we introduce preliminaries and notation used in this note.
 Subsequently, we give a formal problem statement in Section \ref{section problem formulation}.
 In Section \ref{section results solvability} we discuss necessary and sufficient conditions for the solvability of the network reconstruction problem.
 Section \ref{section results identification} provides our network reconstruction algorithms.
 We consider an illustrative example in Section \ref{section illustrative example}.
-Finally, Section \ref{section conclusions} contains our conclusions and ideas for future work.
+Finally, Section \ref{section conclusions} contains our conclusions.